typetron/typetron.org/tutorials/blog/crud.md

 frontend with a form that we can fill, we can't make such requests from our browser, but we can use [Postman](https://www.getpostman.com/) for that.
 There, we can change the HTTP Method to POST and write the url we want to post to, which is _localhost:8000_.
 If we run this request and check our database we will see we will have a new article with the title _My awesome article_.
-Actually, every time we run that request we will create such article.
+Actually, every time we run that request we will create such an article.

 Let's make it even more interesting and add the user the ability to add his own title and content.
 To do so, change the body of the request into this JSON:

 ```file-path
 🌐 [POST] /
 ```

 ```json
 {
     "title": "Cool article",